node-red/node-red.github.io/docs/creating-nodes/first-node.md

 file, using sensible defaults where it can.
 When prompted, give it the name `node-red-contrib-example-lower-case`.

-Once generated, you must added a `node-red` section:
+Once generated, you must add a `node-red` section:

 ```json
 {